-SCAPULAR MANIPULATION METHOD
+SCAPULAR MANIPULATION METHOD:

-- 1. Patient may be upright or lying prone, with arm hanging down. - 2.
+- 1. Have patient sit upright. - 2.
 If a second provider is available to assist, have them stand or sit facing the patient. - 3.
 Assist patient in flexing the injured arm forward to approximately 90 degrees. - 4.
 The assistant will stabilize the injured arm and provide gentle traction forward by putting counter traction on the patient's clavicle. - 5.
 Standing behind the patient, stabilize the superior border of the scapula, and use your thumbs to press medially on the lateral border of the scapula, rotating the scapula as shown.

-(Image obtained from https://clinicalgate.com/management-of-common-dislocations/)
+(image obtained from https://clinicalgate.com/ management-of-common-dislocations/)